Assembling a document from multiple templates

 There are no specific requirements for this library.
 However, we strongly advise distributing your smaller documents across folders in the library.
 You can choose what folders to include in the document template configuration so that once you run JungleDocs, unnecessary folders will not be shown.

 3. Enter the library name and click OK.
 Now you will have to create folders that will represent groups of items in the library.

 2. Configure a JungleDocs rule

 3. Under Specify small parts library location, click Browse and select your Small Parts library.

 4. Save the settings.
-Notice the changed JungleDocs icon indicating that the rule has a Small Parts library assigned to it.
+Notice that the rule icon has changed, indicating that the rule has a Small Parts library assigned to it.

 Now we can move on to the final step: configuring the template to include Small Parts.